ChristopherDalziel/83489-2/README.md

 This application was made in response to the challenge 'Build an application that sorts the following shapes: Circles, Triangles and Quadrilaterals.
 <br />
-In the future I may revisit it to create a deeper filter, which would return more shapes such as ovals, scalene triangles, etc.
+In the future I may revisit it to create a deeper filter, which would return more shapes such as ovals, scalene triangles, etc. <br />

 #### Tech